ektormak/Lyssandra/README.md

 # Lyssandra #
-A collection of Python tools for feature extraction and image classification using Sparse Coding algorithms.
+A collection of Python tools for feature extraction and image classification with Sparse Coding algorithms.

 ## features ##